Children and Taxes

 includes the Child Tax Credit for estimating purposes.
 The maximum CTC is $2,000 which can be claimed on your tax return via Schedule 8812 if you have income under $200,000 or $400,000 for married filing jointly.
 See if you qualify for the CTC

 - eFile.com will figure your credit for you as you enter information.

-The Additional Child Tax Credit is fully refundable up to $1,500 for 2022 - this means you may be able to create a refund of $1,500 or add this additional $1,500 to your already existing tax refund.
+The Additional Child Tax Credit is fully refundable - this means you may be able to create a refund or add this additional amount to your already existing tax refund.
 For all years excluding 2021, the Additional CTC is the only portion of the Child Tax Credit that is refundable and it can only be claimed with earned income.